Tummy Time

 Other things to ensure their safety include:

-• Making sure any pets are not in the room when your baby is on the floor.
+• Make sure any pets are not in the room when your baby is on the floor.

 • Bookcases and television are anchored to the wall.